September 18th, 2009

 The problem with this study is rather than suggesting women can enjoy vaginal sex it continues the refrain of penis/vagina sex being ‘better’ than other kinds of sex and critiques efforts to include the importance of the clitoris within sex advice.

-There is no conspiracy among sexologists to deny vaginal orgasms exist or discourage women from vaginal pleasure.
+There is no conspiracy among sexologists to deny vaginal orgasms exist or discourage women from vaginal pleasure (although there certainly needs to be more critical work in considering diversity in bodies, what constitutes pleasure, and how certain forms of enjoyment are privileged).
 But setting up penis/vaginal orgasms as the gold standard of sex means lots of pleasurable experiences could well be denied women.Tweet